raiks2/daemonizer/README.md

 # Examples:

 Note: there is a sample script called "sleeper" that can be used to verify the functionality.
-It just sleeps for 60 seconds.
+It just sleeps for 60 seconds and then exits.
 ```
 $ daemonizer sleeper start
 $ daemonizer sleeper show     # Shows a PID and a log file location
 $ daemonizer sleeper showlog  # Prints a log file content
 $ daemonizer sleeper stop
 ```
-In addition, your startup script might want to send SIGHUP to the controlled application in order to force it to reload the changed configuration.
+In addition, your startup script might want to send, for example, SIGHUP to the controlled application in order to force it to reload the changed configuration.
+Or it might want to check the service's health by callingone of its endpoints.
+This is possible with daemonizer.
+To make sure the startup script supports custom commands, run the following (for the "sleeper"):

 `$ daemonizer sleeper listcommands # Prints a list of the application-specific commands`